CrashCortez/vitadock-vlc/release/README.md

 -------------

-# Do not update this image, it will break it.
+# Updating this image CAN break the custom VLC build, update at your own risk.
 --------------